Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/tools.md

-<p class="center light">Examples of research tools that can be used to clean, process, or extend your data.</p>
+<p class="uk-text-center">Examples of research tools that can be used to clean, process, or extend your data.</p>

 <br>